-Each month, the Administrator of the Division shall gather and report aggregate unemployment data concerning veterans, including, without limitation, benefits paid to veterans, to the Interagency Council on Veterans Affairs.

-2. As used in this section, "veteran" has the meaning ascribed to it in NRS
+- The Administrator of the Division shall, for each calendar quarter, gather aggregate unemployment data concerning veterans, including, without limitation, benefits paid to veterans, and report such data to the Interagency Council on Veterans Affairs. - 2.
+As used in this section, "veteran" has the meaning ascribed to it in NRS 417,005. - Sec.

-- Sec.
 2. Chapter 613 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
 A private employer may adopt an employment policy that gives preference in hiring to a veteran or the spouse of a veteran.
 Such a policy must be applied uniformly to employment decisions regarding the hiring or promotion of a veteran or the spouse of a veteran or the retention of a veteran or the spouse of a veteran during a reduction in the workforce. - 2.
 A private employer who gives preference in hiring to a veteran or the spouse of a veteran pursuant to subsection 1 does not violate any local or state equal employment law. - The Nevada Equal Rights Commission may, upon receipt of a written complaint from a prospective employee of a private employer who has adopted an employment policy giving preference in hiring to a veteran or the spouse of a veteran pursuant to subsection 1, review the employment policy to determine whether the policy is being applied uniformly in accordance with subsection 1.
 If the Commission determines that an employment policy is not being applied uniformly, the Commission shall cause written notice of its findings, including the recommendations of the Commission, to be provided to the employer and prospective employee.
-Upon receipt of a notice from the Commission that an employment policy is not being applied uniformly, the employer shall revise his or her employment policy consistent with the recommendations of the Commission. - 4.
-As used in this section: - (a) "Private employer" has the meaning ascribed to it in NRS 616A.295. (b) "Veteran" has the meaning ascribed to it in NRS 417.005.
+Upon receipt of a notice from the Commission that an employment policy is not being applied uniformly, the employer shall revise his or her employment policy consistent with the recommendations of the Commission.

-- Sec.
+- 4. As used in this section: (a) "Private employer" has the meaning ascribed to it in NRS 616A.295. (b) "Veteran" has the meaning ascribed to it in NRS 417.005. - Sec.
 3. NRS 179A.100 is hereby amended to read as follows: - 179A.100 1.
-The following records of criminal history may be disseminated by an agency of criminal justice without any restriction pursuant to this chapter: - (a) Any which reflect records of conviction only; and - (b) Any which pertain to an incident for which a person is currently within the system of criminal justice, including parole or probation. - 2.
-Without any restriction pursuant to this chapter, a record of criminal history or the absence of such a record may be: - (a) Disclosed among agencies which maintain a system for the mutual exchange of criminal records.
+The following records of criminal history may be disseminated by an agency of criminal justice without any restriction pursuant to this chapter: - (a) Any which reflect records of conviction only; and - (b) Any which pertain to an incident for which a person is currently within the system of criminal justice, including parole or probation.

+or the absence of such a record may be: (a) Disclosed among agencies which maintain a system for the mutual exchange of criminal records.

-justice, including the furnishing of information by a police department to a district
+(b) Furnished by one agency to another to administer the system of criminal justice, including the furnishing of information by a police department to a district